bbc/gourmet-translation-api-server/README.md

 The translation API provides an interface to expose translation models produced as part of the GoURMET project.
 These models are shared as docker images and use this [template](https://github.com/bbc/gourmet-translation-module-template) to provide a standardised web app interface with a `/translate` endpoint.
 To integrate a new model see the [Adding a new Translation Model](#adding-a-new-translation-model) section.

-The API is build using AWS services.
+The API is built using AWS services.
 This project contains the Cloudformation templates to generate the API infrastructure.
 The Cloudformation templates are written in javascript using [AWS CDK](https://docs.aws.amazon.com/cdk/).

 ## Working with AWS CDK